The term ‘liquidation’ refers to the formal insolvency process whereby any business activity ceases and the company is terminated.

 If a trade creditor or HMRC are owed £750 or more and have exhausted all attempts to collect the money owed they can issue a Winding Up Petition which will force the company into compulsory liquidation.
 Compulsory liquidation has many disadvantages over voluntary liquidation.
 Further information can be found on our compulsory liquidation page click here

-It is important that directors are aware of the potential consequences to both types of liquidation.
+It is important that directors are aware of the potential consequences of both types of liquidation.

 Loss of goodwill and brand recognition